If you’re considering In vitro fertilization or IVF, out-of-pocket costs may be one of your major concerns.

 Making a Financial Plan

-One you have compiled information about costs and coverage, you may want to sit down with your partner and/or physician to set both treatment and financial goals.
+Once you have compiled information about costs and coverage, you may want to take some time to set both treatment and financial goals.

 It can be easy to get caught up in the immediate needs of fertility treatments, but taking a moment to think about big-picture financial goals can help you keep things in perspective and provide a roadmap in the event that a pivot is needed.

-For example, you may want to go over how many IUIs you might have before moving on to IVF, as well as how home many IVF cycles you will want to do before considering other steps, such as using a sperm or egg donor or using a surrogate, or when/if you might consider fostering or adoption.
+For example, you may want to discuss with your partner how many IUIs you might have before moving on to IVF, as well as how home many IVF cycles you will want to do before considering other steps, such as using a sperm or egg donor or using a surrogate, or when/if you might consider fostering or adoption.

 Each step in the fertility treatment process can cost money and having a rough roadmap of what you’re considering can help you budget for the costs.